marijnh/Eloquent-JavaScript/08_error.md

 external objects that the code interacts with, the harder it is to set up the context in which to test it.
-The style of programming shown in the [previous chapter](robot), which uses self-contained persistent values rather than changing objects, tends be easy to test.
+The style of programming shown in the [previous chapter](robot), which uses self-contained persistent values rather than changing objects, tends to be easy to test.

 ## Debugging